scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 5 Yellow            9
 ```

-10 of the orange flowers are affected, 4 of the pink, etc. A similar result is produced by changing `color` to `flower`:
+10 orange flowers are affected, 4 pink, etc. A similar result is produced by investigating the `flower` column:
 ```
 by_flower <- sample_data %>%
     group_by(flower) %>%